docker/docs/docker-for-azure/deploy.md

 ## Connecting to your Linux worker nodes using SSH

 The Linux worker nodes have SSH enabled.
 SSH access is not possible to the worker nodes from the public Internet directly.
-To access the worker nodes, you will need to first connect to a manager node (see above) and then `ssh` to the worker node, over the private network.
+To access the worker nodes, you need to first connect to a manager node (see above) and then `ssh` to the worker node, over the private network.
 Make sure you have SSH agent forwarding enabled (see below).
 If you run the `docker node ls` command you can see the full list of nodes in your swarm.